The Homogenizing Effect of Large Language Models on Human Expression and Thought: When LLMs Meet Human Diversity in Expression and Thought

 LLMs thus present a paradox for cognitive science: as they become a powerful tool for modeling human thought \citep{strachan2024testing}, they also risk flattening the very cognitive diversity that cognitive science studies \citep{boogert2018measuring}.
-With growing concern across linguistics, computer science, psychology, and cognitive science more broadly about the homogenizing effects of LLMs, this review brings these perspectives into conversation.
-We discuss diversity across three key dimensions: stylistic variation in language, perspective, and cognitive reasoning strategies.
-By bridging disciplinary boundaries, we aim to provide a more integrated understanding of how generative models interact with human diversity, both reflecting and influencing the diversity present in human expression.
-Through this cross-disciplinary integration, we surface key issues that future research must engage with and highlight the importance of pluralistic alignment as a principle for developing technologies that serve diverse human populations \citep{sorensen2024roadmap}.
+With growing concern across linguistics, computer science, psychology, and cognitive science more broadly about the homogenizing effects of LLMs, we bring these perspectives into conversation.
+We discuss diversity across three key dimensions: stylistic variation in language, perspective, and reasoning strategies (see \autoref{fig:main-figure}). { By bridging disciplinary boundaries, we aim to provide a more integrated understanding of how LLMs interact with human diversity, both reflecting and influencing variation in human reasoning and expression, and argue for greater incorporation of human-grounded diversity in these dimensions within the models. }